 4-5 drops therapeutic grade peppermint essential oil (Use only therapeutic grade essential oils, non-therapeutic grade essential oils can cause skin irritation)

 1/4 cup melted coconut oil

 Wilton silicone heart mold

-1. In a large mixing bowl, combine all your baking soda, citric acid, and cornstarch and mix well.
+1. In a large mixing bowl, combine your baking soda, citric acid, and cornstarch and mix well.
 I used a fork to really sift it all together well.

 2. Add a couple drops of pink food coloring to your bowl and mix with your fingertips (the liquid will ball up in the dry mixture).

 3. Add your therapeutic grade essential oil drops and mix with your fingertips again.